SLE4442 Smart IC Card

 Bus Pirate 2-WIRE mode has a bi-directional data line and a clock line, it will play well with the SLE4442.
 SLE4442 (clones) generally have a maximum speed of 50kHz, but some are much happier at lower speeds so let's use 20kHz.

-• Configure 2-WIRE for 20kHz
+mode command and select 2-WIRE - Configure 2-WIRE for 20kHz

 5.00V requested, closest value: 5.00V